MicrosoftDocs/azure-devops-docs/docs/organizations/security/allow-list-ip-url.md

 ### Outbound connections

-_Outbound connections_ originate from inside your organization and that target Azure DevOps or other dependent sites.
+_Outbound connections_ target other dependent sites.
 Examples of such connections include:

 - Browsers connecting to Azure DevOps website as users go to and use features of Azure DevOps
 - Azure Pipelines agents installed on your organization's network connecting to Azure DevOps to poll for pending jobs
-- CI events sent from a source code repository that's hosted within your organization's network to Azure DevOps
+- CI events sent from a source code repository hosted within your organization's network to Azure DevOps

-Ensure the following IP addresses are allowed for outbound connection, so your organization works with any existing firewall or IP restrictions.
+Ensure the following IP addresses are allowed for outbound connections, so your organization works with any existing firewall or IP restrictions.
 The endpoint data in the following chart lists requirements for connectivity from a machine in your organization to Azure DevOps Services.

 #### [IP V4 ranges](#tab/IP-V4)